ElectrifyThunder/Twitch-bot-Extension/README.md

 3) Rename OAuth Redirect URLs to http://localhost:17563 and click ADD
 ![image](https://github.com/user-attachments/assets/b7a48fe9-4d1c-4f47-bcc7-0f4cec20c5de)

-4) Get your Client ID and Client Secret
+4) Get your CLIENT_ID
 ![image](https://github.com/user-attachments/assets/509421a6-8856-47ca-a30f-661306f2a59d)
+Client_ID = "[YOUR CLIENT ID]" - Rename to whatever your client ID is

+6) Click New Secret & copy that
+APP_SECRET = "[YOUR APP SECRET]" - Rename whatever your App Secret is

+7) Done?
+Congrats, now paste your channel name in the TARGET_CHANNEL It'll look like this TARGET_CHANNEL = "[YOUR CHANNEL]"